styx-emulator/styx-emulator/README.md

 ### Unofficial

-**Note**: Unofficial communities are not moderated by or affiliated with Kudu Dynamics, LLC.
+**Note**: Unofficial communities are not moderated by nor affiliated with Kudu Dynamics, LLC.

 - Discord: <https://discord.gg/styx-emulator>